lindenb/jvarkit/docs/VcfGeneSplitter.md

       Minimum number of variants required to write a vcf. don't write if num(variant) < 'x'
       Default: 1
+    --open-max
+      Maximum number of opened VCF writers at the same time.
+      Default: 100
   * -o, --output
       An existing directory or a filename ending with the '.zip' or '.tar' or '.tar.gz' suffix.